kuzux/elmstuff/README.md

 # elmstuff
 Playing around with elm, nothing special really.

-Current state: A bunch of counters being able to count.
+Current state: Some sort of todo list / isssue tracker, with no backend or any kind of data persistence.